xoxzo/blog.xoxzo.com/content/Business/jetro-mena-istanbul-dec-2019-part-2-en.md

 these mission programs by JETRO is a great way to do just that.

 I also had the opportunity to meet and learn more from other Japanese delegates which were based outside of Japan.
-They bring in different persepectives, but and are valuable in the context of doing business in Japan but with a global view.
+They bring in different perspectives, but and are valuable in the context of doing business in Japan but with a global view.

-Because JETRO's mandate is to help Japanese businesses connect with business in other countries, the basic language used in documents will be in Japanese so having a business level Japanese language skills will definately be helpful.
+Because JETRO's mandate is to help Japanese businesses connect with business in other countries, the basic language used in documents will be in Japanese so having a business level Japanese language skills will definitely be helpful.

 For Xoxzo, we hope to be able to leverage the connection and information we've managed to gain with these trips, and blend them to make our people and our